JoeyBest/exploratory-data-analysis---customer-loans-in-finance334/README.md

 - Report any anomalies in the data

 ### What I learned:
-- I have leant how to use classes effectively
+- How to use classes effectively
-- I have leant how to transform data and how to impute/drop values
+- How to transform data and how to impute/drop values
-- I have learnt how to create plots for data visualisation
+- How to create plots for data visualisation
-- I have leant how to analyse a columns importance
+- How to analyse a columns importance
-- I ahve learnt how to remove outliers that are affecting data skewness
+- How to remove outliers that are affecting data skewness
-- I learnt how to interpret data from a financial portfolio
+- How to interpret data from a financial portfolio
+- How to to identify indicators that can show risky loans
+- How to calculate future repayment predictions
+- How to create new columns for data I will use again

 ## Installation instructions: